Prototyping a Small Genetic Algorithms Library in Haskell

 function:

-In addition to the above instance, we will find later on, with our use of cata
+In addition to the above instance, we will find later on, with our use

 that defining a Recursive